I can't shake Covid-19: Warnings from young survivors still suffering - Local News 8

 Read more: What we know now about Covid-19 symptoms (and what to do)

-At home in Newcastle, Green is in his fourth month of Covid-19 aftermath.
+At home in the UK, Daniel is in his fourth month of Covid-19 aftermath.

 He has a doctor’s note saying that he shouldn’t return to full-time work, but he picks up an occasional project when he can.
 There isn’t much else to do resting in bed.